The first time I left the United States, I was 100% sure I was about to have the best experience of my life.

 I was able to keep the good times rolling until a few days after coming home, feeding on the envy of my family and friends as I flipped through photos and told stories.

 But then came the drop.
-And it was no small thing; this was the precipitous, nuts-jump-to-the-stomach-and-stomach-jumps-to-the-throat variety of emotional free-fall.
+And it was no small thing; this was the precipitous, stomach-jumps-to-the-throat variety of emotional free-fall.

 I sank low.
 For years I’d been looking forward to this trip.

 But now?
 It was all over.

 I had nothing to look forward to.
 I started to worry I may never feel that kind of happiness again.

 My incredible high was matched by an equally crushing low.

 Finding Happiness the Hard Way

 It’s tempting to measure only by extremes.

 Happiness, especially, tends to be noticed only at its heights, or in its utter absence.